 symmetric NAT != port-forwarding

-because the NAT device will also consider the outer tuple(source host:port) upon receipt, besides the NAT port itself.
+The NAT device will also take the outer tuple(source host: port) into account upon receipt, alongside the NAT port itself.

-So the same NAT port can now be mapped to multiple inner tuples(destination host:port) based on the outer tuples(and the NAT port, of course).
+Consequently, a symmetric NAT can map a single NAT port to multiple inner tuples(destination host: port) based on incoming packets' outer tuples(and the NAT port, of course).

 cone NAT/port-forwarding = one-to-one mapping (NAT port, inner tuple)